MinhNguyenIKM/multiscale-homogenization/README.md

 1. I assume that you have already downloaded the folder "multiscale-homogenization" and named it as "multiscale-homogenization".
    - Type this command in your terminal: pwd
-   - This shown directory is your working directory denoted <workingdir>
+   - This shown directory is your working directory denoted by /<workingdir/>

 2. Setup environment with conda: conda create -n homo python=3.7